The work listed on this site is held by a team of people, some in Devon. Here’s a bit about us..

 A trained evolutionary ecologist, Dita worked on the evolution of conflict for a couple of decades until the need to actively work on land regeneration and to break free from the Story of Business as Usual lured her to the UK, where she gave herself to the passion of working with the soil and living simply, and to travelling, teaching Permaculture and in the search of a community focused on stewarding and respecting nature.

 While attending her first “Bowl of Tears” ritual during one Permaculture course at High Heathercombe, she realised that without regenerating people’s souls there was little hope that any efforts in land regeneration would yield permanent fruit.
-A few hours later she had made a pact with the Earth.
-Of finding a way to be of service, a way to invite the rewilding of souls, so that we can finally stop destroying nature—ourselves included.
+A few hours later she had made a pact with the Earth, to find a way to be of service, to invite the rewilding of souls, so that we can finally stop destroying nature—ourselves included.
 After a year she found a path, through Joanna Macy’s Work That Reconnects and Grief Tending.
 See more about Dita’s work, including regular on line Way of Council circles here

 Sarah Pletts, facilitator